-You are a student at Spy University.
-In this project, you will be using cryptography to break the security of various elements of Spy University's IT infrastructure.
+You are a student at Minion University.
+In this project, you will be using cryptography to break the security of various elements of Minion University's IT infrastructure.

-Each of the problems in this project are self-contained, so you can do them (and turn them in) in any order.
+Each of the problems in this project are self-contained, so you can complete them (and turn them in) in any order.

+1.1 Requirements

+CS166 students must complete the three problems in Part I:

+- Ivy (Section 2)

+- Keys (Section 3)

+- Transcript (Section 4)

-CS166 students should do the three problems in Part I, Ivy (Section 2), Keys (Section 3), and Transcript (Section 4).
-CS162 students must do the three problems in Part I, some extra work for the Ivy problem, and the two additional problems in Part II, Grades (Section 5), and Padding (Section 6).
+CS162 students must complete the three problems in Part I, along with an additional component for Ivy (Section 2), and the two problems in Part II:

+- Grades (Section 5) - Padding (Section 6)

 For all students, each problem is worth an equal portion of the overall credit for this project.
-For CS166, this means that each problem is worth $\frac{1}{3}$ of the credit, and for CS162, $\frac{1}{5}$.
+For CS166, this means that each problem is worth $\frac{1}{3}$ of the available credit, and for CS162, $\frac{1}{5}$.